UNPREDICTABLE-FATE/UNPREDICTABLE-FATE/README.md

 im semi/nonverbal around strangers or people i barely know so when you try to talk to me i might not respond most of the time.

 &emsp;
-dni; basic dni criteria. pro/darkshippers, zoophiles, necrophiles, racists, ableists, etc etc. however, if you are 18+ or -13 please iwc.
+dni; basic dni criteria. pro/darkshippers, zoophiles, necrophiles, racists, ableists, "ragebaiters", etc etc. however, if you are 18+ or -13 please iwc. also, if you are planning to rp with me, please w2i to do so.

 ===== ⏔⏔⏔ ꒰ ᧔ෆ᧓ ꒱ ⏔⏔⏔ =====
 <img src="https://github.com/UNPREDICTABLE-FATE/UNPREDICTABLE-FATE/blob/2e183af175718b0b2767230449a0cc57acfb9ba5/Untitled189_20260518135514.png" alt="Description" width="1000"/>